OpenNebula/docs/source/advanced_components/cloud_bursting/azg.rst

-- Third, the certificate file (.cer) has to be uploaded to All services -> Subscriptions -> Management certificates
+- Third, the certificate file (``.cer``) has to be uploaded to All services -> Subscriptions -> Management certificates
-- In order to allow azure driver to properly authenticate with our Azure account, you need to sign your .pem file:
+- In order to allow the Azure driver to authenticate properly with our Azure account, you need to sign your ``.pem`` file:

 .. code::

     ## Concatenate key and pem certificate (sign with private key)
     $ cat myCert.pem myPrivateKey.key > azureOne.pem

-azureOne.pem is the result of your signed cert, OpenNebula does not need you to store this cert in any certain location of the OpenNebula front-end filesystem, please keep it safe.
+``azureOne.pem`` is the resulting signed certificate.
+OpenNebula does not need you to store this in any specific location of the OpenNebula front-end filesystem, but please keep it safe.
 Remember that you will need to read it in the host creation process.
-We'll talk about how perform this action later.
+We'll talk about how to perform this action later.

 -  The following gem is required: ``azure``.
 This gem is automatically installed as part of the :ref:`installation process <ruby_runtime>`.
 Otherwise, run the ``install_gems`` script as root: